 The benefit was initially a limited-time offer with select Chase credit cards.
-Since then, the program has been extended and is considered an ongoing option.
-Chase continues to tweak the program, which means certain offers have expired or will be expiring soon.
-The points value for Chase Pay Yourself Back redemptions varies based on the specific Chase card.
+Since then, the program has been extended and is considered an ongoing feature.

 Chase Pay Yourself Back categories vary depending on which Chase credit card you have.
-Eligible categories may include purchases at grocery stores and gas stations, travel purchases, Disney purchases, donations to select charities and to cover your card’s annual fee.
+Eligible categories may include purchases at grocery stores, gas stations, travel purchases, Disney purchases, donations to select charities and to cover your card’s annual fee.

 Chase Card | Redeem Points For | Point Value | End Date |